Key People:

 Head

 The head is relatively small and round or elliptical.
 With regard to its evolutionary development, it is derived from the first six primitive body segments (somites, or metameres), but these have become so coalesced that none of the primitive segmentation is evident.
-The antennae are prominent and multisegmented, with many microscopic receptors (sensilla) for detecting odours.
+The antennae are prominent and multisegmented, with many microscopic receptors (sensilla) for detecting odors.
 In most moths the antennae are slender and tapering, although in some the surface area of the antennae is greatly enlarged by many side branches that make them comblike or featherlike.
 In skippers and butterflies the terminal part is expanded into a clublike shape, on which most of the sensilla are concentrated.
 In many families there is also a cluster of sensory bristles (the chaetosema) on each side of the head near the eye.
 On either side of the head is a large compound eye, sometimes consisting of thousands of units (ommatidia).
 Most moths have, in addition to the compound eyes, a pair of very small simple eyes (ocelli), which have limited light-sensing ability but do not form an image.

 The compound eyes are very efficient for distinguishing motion but not for resolving clear images of distant objects.
 Diurnal species may be able to distinguish flower shapes, and courting individuals have been shown to respond to specific wing patterns.
-Colour perception, especially in the blue-violet end of the spectrum, is acute in some species.
+Color perception, especially in the blue-violet end of the spectrum, is acute in some species.
 Moths are generally able to see by ultraviolet light, to which they are often strongly attracted at night.

 Britannica Quiz